Om-Amitesh/CS-247-DataFiles/README.md

 ## Automated Run:
 1. Ensure the `enwiki-latest-pages-articles.xml` file is present in the same directory as the `run.sh` file.
 2. Follow the instructions on the run.sh file and make changes if necessary.
-3. run `bash run.sh` to complete dataset creation.
+3. On your terminal, run `bash run.sh` to complete dataset creation.
 4. Output files and directories:
     1. `label2id.json` : name implied, a mapping of titles to ids
     2. `id2label.json` : name implied, a mapping of ids to titles